purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Model-Evaluation/underfitting-overfitting.md

 - **Boosting:** Combining weak learners to create a strong learner.
 - **Bagging:** Combining predictions from multiple models to reduce variance.

-# Underfitting (High Bias) & Overfitting (High Variance)

-In the context of machine learning and statistical modeling, understanding the balance between bias and variance is crucial for creating models that predict accurately and generalize well to unseen data.
-Underfitting and overfitting are two common challenges that occur at opposite ends of this spectrum.

 ## Underfitting (High Bias)